oconnor663/jacko.io/posts/async_three.md

 }
 ```

-Futures passed to `spawn` don't know anything about `JoinState`, so we need a
+At the other end of the communication, Futures passed to `spawn` don't know
-wrapper function to handle their return values and invoke a `Waker` if there is
+anything about `JoinState`, so we need a wrapper function to handle their
-one:[^async_block]
+return values and invoke a `Waker` if there is one:[^async_block]

 [^async_block]: Rust also supports async blocks, written `async { ... }`, which
     act like async closures that take no arguments.
 If we didn't want this